Pollution: Definitions and types

 Various definitions of pollution exist, which may or may not recognize certain types, such as noise pollution or greenhouse gases.
-The United States Environmental Protection Administration defines pollution as "Any substances in water, soil, or air that degrade the natural quality of the environment, offend the senses of sight, taste, or smell, or cause a health hazard.
+The United States Environmental Protection Agency defines pollution as "Any substances in water, soil, or air that degrade the natural quality of the environment, offend the senses of sight, taste, or smell, or cause a health hazard.
 The usefulness of the natural resource is usually impaired by the presence of pollutants and contaminants."
 In contrast, the United Nations considers pollution to be the "presence of substances and heat in environmental media (air, water, land) whose nature, location, or quantity produces undesirable environmental effects."

 The major forms of pollution are listed below along with the particular contaminants relevant to each of them: